Sampling Without Compromising Accuracy in Adaptive Data Analysis: An Application to Convex Optimization

-Benjamin Fish was supported in part by the NSF EAPSI fellowship and NSF grant IIS-1526379.
-Lev Reyzin was supported in part by NSF grant IIS-1526379.
-Benjamin Rubinstein acknowledges support of the Australian Research Council (DP150103710).
+\acks{ Benjamin Fish was supported in part by the NSF EAPSI fellowship and NSF grant IIS-1526379.
+Lev Reyzin was supported in part by NSF grants IIS-1526379 and CCF-1848966.
+Benjamin Rubinstein acknowledges support of the Australian Research Council (DP150103710). }